 - Representing a national nonprofit organization in its California litigation, prevailing on several dispositive motions on that organization’s behalf.

-- Representing a New York City restaurant group in the highly publicized “no-tipping” lawsuit, which alleges that the restaurant group’s no-tipping policies violate state and federal antitrust laws.
+- Prevailed on a motion to dismiss for a New York City restaurant group in the highly publicized “no-tipping” lawsuit, which alleges that the restaurant group’s no-tipping policies violate state and federal antitrust laws.

 - Represented Western Digital and its SanDisk subsidiaries in their widely publicized dispute with Toshiba over anti-transfer provisions in joint venture agreements governing the manufacture and development of NAND flash memory.
 The dispute encompassed multiple international arbitrations and litigation in the California trial and appellate courts, where SanDisk secured injunctive relief in aid of the arbitrations.